tokenshift/signal/03 - Signal 3 - Keford.md

 an end to the threat once and for all.
 And your leaders have put up a reward to anyone brave enough to go with him.

 But it's curious.
-Many Culova have been killed over the years and never have they reacted so violently in response.
+Many culova have been killed over the years and never have they reacted so violently in response.
 What, exactly, has angered them?
 Could they still be reasoned with?
 Or is it safer to just wipe the lot of them out.